FrameOS/frameos-docs/docs/intro.md

 # FrameOS

-FrameOS is software purpose built for controlling Raspberry Pi-powered e-paper and LCD displays.
-It consists of ~~two~~ three parts:
+FrameOS is a conductor of Raspberry Pi-powered e-ink displays and LCD screens.
+To get started

-- **FrameOS guides** - getting started guides, links to 3d-printable models and other resources for each supported frame
+- Read the **[device guides](/devices)** - getting started guides, links to 3d-printable models and other resources for each supported display.
-- **FrameOS controller** - the management software used to deploy changes to frames, write custom frame-apps, and aggregate logs.
-It's a self-hosted python webapp.
+- Install the **[FrameOS controller](/installation/controller)** - a self-hosted python app that lets you build and deploy software onto individual frames via SSH.
-- **FrameOS device software**, deployed onto a Raspberry Pi with a screen attached to it.
+- Deploy built [apps](/apps), or install , deployed onto a Raspberry Pi with a screen attached to it.
 Written in python.

 ![](./_img/1-frames.jpg)